vatass/AdaptiveShrinkageDKGP/README.md

 ## Contact

-For questions about the code or paper, please open an issue or contact [your contact information].
+For questions about the code or paper, please open an issue or contact tassopoulouvasiliki@gmail.com.